ceramicnetwork/specs/README.md

 ### Other services

 Using Ceramic [Service Policy tiles](./doctypes/tile.md#service-policy) almost any type of services can be represented.
 Some examples of this include Payments, Data hosting, Indexing, etc. Adding a service to ceramic allows it to be used in a user centric way.
 Services can be enabled per user and apps can route to different services though the users identity.

+## Common Data Models

+Ceramic provides a lot of freedom in how data models can be defined.
+Sometimes more strict models are needed in order to achieve certain use cases.

+* [User Account](./data-models/account.md) - the default user account model of Ceramic

 ## Implementations